+This multi-city weekend arts appreciation program comprises a series of specialist lectures aimed at students, art collectors, artists and media.
 The first of these programs took place at the Kasturbhai Lalbhai Museum in Ahmedabad in December 2017.

-Anupa has served as the erstwhile director of Kala Ghoda Festival, consultant to Mumbai Festival, and founding director of the Ahmedabad International Arts Festival.
+Anupa has served as the director of Kala Ghoda Festival, was consultant to Mumbai Festival, and is founding director of the Ahmedabad International Arts Festival.
 In these roles, she developed the programming and content for each festival, including city-wide public space arts exhibits built partnerships with local government, internationally and nationally renowned arts organizations and artists fund raised over $500,000 in sponsorship and created and marketed the overall vision for the festivals.